bgalitsky/relevance-based-on-parse-trees/README.md

 <li>Request Handler for SOLR which used parse tree similarity</li>

 ### Search engine
 The following set of functionalities is available to enable search with linguistic features.
-It is desirable when query is long (more than 4 keywords), logically complex, ambiguous or
+It is desirable when query is long (more than 4 keywords), logically complex, or ambiguous.
 <li>Search results re-ranker based on linguistic similarity</li>
 <li>Request Handler for SOLR which used parse tree similarity</li>
 <li>Taxonomy builder via learning from the web</li>
 <li>Appropriate rhetoric map of an answer verifier.
 If parts of the answer are located in distinct discourse units, this answer might be irrelevant even if all keywords are mapped</li>
 <li>Tree kernel learning re-ranker to improve search relevance within a given domain with pre-trained model</li>

-SOLR request handlers are available [here](https://github.com/bgalitsky/relevance-based-on-parse-trees/tree/master/src/main/java/opennlp/tools/similarity/apps/solr)
+SOLR request handlers are available [here](https://github.com/bgalitsky/relevance-based-on-parse-trees/tree/master/src/main/java/opennlp/tools/similarity/apps/solr).

 Taxonomy builder is [here](https://github.com/bgalitsky/relevance-based-on-parse-trees/tree/master/src/main/java/opennlp/tools/similarity/apps/taxo_builder).
  Examples of pre-built taxonomy are available in [this directory](https://github.com/bgalitsky/relevance-based-on-parse-trees/tree/master/src/test/resources/taxonomies).
 Please pay attention at taxonomies built for languages other than English.
 A [music taxonomy](https://github.com/bgalitsky/relevance-based-on-parse-trees/blob/master/src/test/resources/taxonomies/musicTaxonomyRoot.csv) is an example of the seed data for taxonomy building, and [this taxonomy hashmap dump](https://github.com/bgalitsky/relevance-based-on-parse-trees/tree/master/src/main/java/opennlp/tools/similarity/apps/taxo_builder/taxonomy.txt) is a good example of what can be automatically constructed.
 A paper on taxonomy learning is [here](https://github.com/bgalitsky/relevance-based-on-parse-trees/blob/master/examples/taxonomyBuilder.pdf).

 #### Search results re-ranker
-Re-ranking scores similarity between a given `orderedListOfAnswers` and  `question`
+Re-ranking scores similarity between a given `orderedListOfAnswers` and  `question` `Matcher m = new Mather();`

   `List<Pair<String,Double>> pairList = new ArrayList<Pair<String,Double>>();`